g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 ### Strengths of Bazel
 Bazel is optimized for handling large and intricate applications where managing dependencies is often the breaking point.
 Consider the case of an organization where thousands of microservices are maintained on a single repository and are coded in different programming languages.
 Such organizations will find it rather appropriate that Bazel rebuild only what is required.
 This makes a lot of sense because one can find that huge amounts of time can be saved through development and even continuous integration.

-Bazel is also suitable for large teams working together because its nature is distributed.
+It is also suitable for large teams working together because its nature is distributed.
 Build tasks can also be done on several computers, which is a must for building CI/CD systems.
 For example, big companies using several node-building Bazel clusters are capable of distributing tasks, which shortens the period of building and testing.
 Its hermetic builds also provide a kind of build-level consistency, as the same build artifacts are produced regardless of the location of the build.

 Bazel supports the addition of custom rules, and this offers another great benefit.
-Developers can come up with build rules that are in line with their peculiar needs, and thus Bazel can accommodate even the most bespoke of build pipes.
+Developers can come up with build rules that are in line with their peculiar needs, and thus it can accommodate even the most bespoke of build pipes.

 ### Weaknesses of Bazel
 Bazel, however, is not without its disadvantages, as it has a very steep learning curve.
 In other words, understanding build systems is a prerequisite knowledge before one can successfully configure Bazel for a project, and if a team has never worked with the [Starlark](https://bazel.build/rules/language) language, the configuration files may be difficult to comprehend.